jasonsilberman/boat/README.md

 ```

 ### `...`
 All options that you pass to `boat.run()` will be passed down to the reporter that is used.
-So, if your reporter accepts additionally arguments, you can put them in here.
+So, if your reporter accepts additional arguments, you can put them in here.

 ## Roadmap
 Features coming in future releases: